 Therefore, when scientists decide to share their data publicly,

 we owe them both respect and appreciation.
-Researchers who use these data
+It would be wrong, for example,

 must carefully cite their sources.
 We at TalkBank are happy to acknowledge

 these contributions by writing letters of support to departmental review